-However, before you get stuck into planning, there’s a few things you should be aware of cost-wise.
+However, before you get stuck into planning, there are a few things you should be aware of cost-wise.

-Here at Gillies and Mackay, our Summerhouses broadly range from £3,000.00 to £6,000.00, and if you’re a Scottish Sheddie, you can view some reviews of other companies below by our very own Shedi Masters Nicola and Cara:
+However, a summerhouse built by a local manufacturer broadly ranges from £3,000 to £6,000, and if you’re a Scottish Sheddie, you can view some reviews of other companies below by our very own Shedi Masters Nicola and Cara:

 What’s the cost of a summerhouse base?

-The costs of slabbed bases are massively interchangeable.
-It depends on the size of the slabbed base, current site conditions and levelness.
+The costs of slabbed bases are massively variable.
+It depends on the size of the slabbed base, current site conditions and how level the site is.
 Plus what company you go with, and the cost of materials when you proceed (it’s insanely volatile, folks).

-What we do know, though, is that base work costs are significant enough that you ought to be aware of them before proceeding with an order for a Summerhouse building.
+What we do know for sure, though, is that base work costs are significant enough that you ought to be aware of them before proceeding with an order for a summerhouse building.

 Our recommended alternative to a slabbed base is ground screws.
 These are galvanised steel screws which (you’ve guessed it) screw into the ground.
 There are pros and cons of ground screws versus a slabbed base, but for a sturdy, solid summerhouse, you need one or the other.
 No imitations accepted!